Information about a licence or certificate in swimming pool building. Use the menu on this page to find what you need.

 Qualifications needed

-To get a licence or certificate to do swimming pool building, you must complete one of the qualifications listed below.
+To get a licence or certificate to do swimming pool building work, you must complete one of the qualifications listed below.

-To find organisations that deliver nationally recognised training, go to training.gov.au and search via the course code or name.
+To find organisations that deliver nationally recognised training, go to training.gov.au and search for the course code or name.

 If you are currently an apprentice or trainee, you cannot apply for a licence or certificate.
 You must apply as soon as you finish your apprenticeship or traineeship to be able to keep working.

-If you hold a licence from interstate or New Zealand, and want to work in NSW, see Mutual Recognition.
+If you hold a licence from interstate or New Zealand, and want to work in NSW, see Working interstate and mutual recognition.

 If you trained overseas, see Overseas Trained Applicants.